-Report on progress via the NCC'sThe NCC's Sustainable Development Strategy

-website was updated to include details on

-climate change initiatives and the upcoming
+COMMITMENTS ACTIONS IN 2019-2020 Report on progress via the NCC's annual report, website and social media, and through the Federal Sustainable Development The NCC's Sustainable Development Strategy website was updated to include details on climate change initiatives and the upcoming forest strategy.
+Act reporting process.

-forest strategy.

 Several social media posts have been made on Facebook and Twitter to report on various aspects of the strategy.
 The NCC will be required to report via the Federal Sustainable Development Act starting in 2023-2024.
+Address failures by making changes to the Sustainable Development Strategy's implementation plans, as necessary.
 Although the NCC will be required to contribute to the next Federal Sustainable Development Strategy for the 2022-2025 cycle, a detailed feasibility and financial assessment is under way to determine if the NCC's Sustainable Development Strategy, 2018-2023, should be amended to better align with the 2019-2022 Federal Sustainable Development Strategy.